 - Lenovo Yoga C630

 Why you should buy this: Offering military-grade durability, long battery life, and an included stylus, it’s the best Chromebook option for students.

 Who it’s for: Students who want an exceptional rugged notebook at an exceptional price.

 Why we picked the Asus Chromebook Flip 434:

-Theis powered by an Intel Celeron dual-core processor backed by either 4GB or 8GB of memory, which is enough to browse the web, manage word processing, and get work done.
-However, the 11.6-inch display only supplies a 768p resolution.
-That means it won’t be the ultimate movie machine, but more than enough to get work done.
+Theis powered by an Intel core m3-8100Y dual-core processor backed by either 4GB or 8GB of memory, enough to browse the web, manage word processing, and get work done.
+The 14-inch screen offers Full HD resolution and a 360-degree hinge for whatever angle you would prefer.

 Who it’s for: Anyone who wants one of the best Chromebooks on the market, including students who demand high performance.

 Why we picked the Google Pixelbook Go: